 “The one on the chair, in the room we were sleeping in.”

 She laughed.
 “There’s no doll there.
-We’ve only got sons, remember?”
+Like you, we’ve only got sons.”

-I thought about this.
 I had touched it.
 I could still feel the smooth sheen of the plastic beneath my fingers, could remember the rustle as I ran my hand down the dress.
-My previous certainty on this point evaporated…and yet, I had touched it.
-It had been there.
-I could feel my mind spinning.
 More than ever I wanted to talk to the one person who could help anchor my recollections.